Caroline, or Change: Plot

 Rose tells Noah to stop leaving money in his pants pockets, and that any money Caroline finds in his laundry will be hers to keep ("Noah and Rose").
 The Gellman family reminisces about the good President Kennedy did for the Jews and Dotty reminisces about the good he intended to do for African Americans ("Inside/Outside"/"JFK").
 On the front porch of her house, Caroline tells her teenage daughter Emmie that the president is dead.
-Emmie says she does not care, because JFK never fulfilled his promises to the black community ("No One Waiting"/"Night Mama").
+Emmie says she does not care, because JFK never fulfilled his promises to the Black community ("No One Waiting"/"Night Mama").
 Noah, awake in his bedroom, asks Caroline what laws she would pass if she were president ("Gonna Pass Me a Law"/"Noah Goes To Sleep").

 Rose tells Caroline she is allowed to keep any money she finds in Noah's pants, to supplement her salary and teach Noah a lesson ("Noah Has a Problem").
 Noah and his father, Stuart, have trouble bonding ("Stuart and Noah").
 Noah, aware of Caroline's situation, purposefully leaves his candy and comic book money in his pockets, as well as 75 cents ("Quarter in the Bleach Cup").
 Caroline feels bad about keeping it, but does so, out of necessity.
-Caroline brings the money to Emmie, Jackie, and Joe who discuss all the things they can do and things they can buy with it ("Caroline Takes My Money Home"/"Roosevelt Petrucius Coleslaw").
+Caroline brings the money to Emmie, Jackie, and the adorable little Joe who discuss all the things they can do and things they can buy with it ("Caroline Takes My Money Home"/"Roosevelt Petrucius Coleslaw").